Husker Law

 3. Date and Time

 If creditors calls become a problem, documenting details is very important.
-You should have received a Creditor Contact Log.pdf, if you are one of our clients, to be able to keep these things organized.
+You should have received a Creditor Contact Log, if you are one of our clients, to be able to keep these things organized.

 What Should You Tell the Creditor?